DylanYu/k_means_clustering/README.md

 report.doc - report

-results folder - results from k = 2 to k = 20
+results folder - results from k = 2 to k = 20 and some other data